-Entries were welcomed from organisations in both the public and private sector.
+Entries are welcomed from organisations in both the public and private sector.
 This includes organisations that are working together.
-The shortlist of Finalists has been compiled and can be viewed below.

 A key element of the IRRV awards has always been the inspection process.
-In the past, short-listed organisations received a visit from an Inspection Team, drawn from distinguished experts within the profession.
+Before the pandemic, short-listed organisations received a visit from an Inspection Team, drawn from distinguished experts within the profession.

 Organisations selected as a finalist will receive one complimentary place to attend the Annual Conference (including the Gala Dinner).
 An organisation short-listed in more than one category, will receive a further complimentary place, for each additional category.

 The virtual awards village will be held on the IRRV web site.
 This will include a summary of the submissions from each finalist.
 Details of awards schemes from previous years can also be found on the IRRV web site.

 Described as ‘charmingly effervescent’, Lucy Porter is a comedian whose bright and friendly persona can win over any audience.
 With a disarmingly warm and chatty style Lucy delivers her thoughts and observations on life, love and how odd the world can be like a long-standing and sometimes indiscreet friend.

 Lucy has gathered a strong following and excellent reputation on the live circuit, and her annual Edinburgh shows are invariably a sell-out.
 Also at Edinburgh and away from comedy, Lucy starred alongside Christian Slater in the stage version of One Flew Over the Cuckoo's Nest.